Telehealth Coaching for Type 2 Diabetes and High Blood Pressure

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is telehealth coaching for type 2 diabetes and high blood pressure safe for humans?
+What evidence suggests that this telehealth coaching intervention is effective for managing type 2 diabetes and high blood pressure?

 NI